rss logo

 • Check the Active Directory Certificate Services box and click Next:

-• Click Next on the Features menu:
+• Click on Next in the Features menu:

 • Check the Certificate Authority box and click Next: